CONTENTS

 The Tournament

-I lived in Germany when I was seven, eight and nine years old.
+Backstory: I lived in Germany when I was seven, eight and nine years old.
 To be surrounded by castles and tales of knights with ancient armor left my imagination swirling.
 Later, when I was in the Army, I lived in Germany and visited other countries as well.
 By then I was in love with history and Europe left a lasting impression on me.
 I could put the faces and places in a historical context, and it was intoxicating.

 In late 2014 my brother died.
 During his last few years he couldn’t talk.
 I knew he understood what I said but couldn’t respond except to move a finger or raise an eyebrow.
 I couldn’t imagine trading places with him, and it haunted me wondering what was going on in his brain when I wasn’t there.
 When I wrote the book, I gave my brother the character of Sir Guy to explore what it might have been like not being able to speak.
 For a location, I picked a place in France just north of Avignon where I had seen vineyards climbing up the side of the Rhone River.
 I love the research that goes into writing a story.
 The story had to take place in 1109 so it could create the Black Knight.
 Make sure you read the prologue which sets the stage for the book.